feagi/feagi/feagi-rust/crates/feagi-inference-engine/README.md

 # FEAGI Inference Engine

 A standalone Rust-based neural processing engine for FEAGI (Framework for Evolutionary Artificial General Intelligence).
-The inference engine provides real-time neural inference with online learning capabilities, enabling FEAGI to run independently without Python dependencies.
+The inference engine provides real-time neural inference with online learning capabilities, completely decoupled from I/O and agent implementations.

 ## Overview

 The FEAGI Inference Engine is a high-performance, standalone application that:

 - **Loads pre-trained connectomes** from serialized brain files
-- **Processes sensory input** from video files and converts them to neural activations
 - **Executes neural bursts** with synaptic propagation and neural dynamics
-- **Extracts motor output** from active neurons in motor cortical areas
+- **Communicates via ZMQ** with external agents for sensory input and motor output
 - **Supports online learning** with dynamic synapse and neuron modification
 - **Runs at configurable frequencies** (default: 50Hz burst rate)
+- **Agent-agnostic** - works with any agent that implements the ZMQ protocol

-This enables FEAGI to operate in resource-constrained environments, embedded systems, and applications where Python overhead is undesirable.
+This enables FEAGI to operate in resource-constrained environments, embedded systems, and applications where Python overhead is undesirable, while maintaining complete separation between neural processing and I/O handling.

 ## Key Features